50 Years of Black Theatre

 A new era of theatre

-Rhoda’s latest project is Natives Go Wild, a provocative new First Nations cabaret that examines the critical role of First Peoples in circus history, stemming from Barnum & Bailey’s Greatest Show on Earth in the United States, and the FitzGerald Brothers’ Circus in Australia and New Zealand in the late 18th and early 19th centuries.
+in 2019, Roberts produced Natives Go Wild, a provocative First Nations cabaret that examined the critical role of First Peoples in circus history, stemming from Barnum & Bailey’s Greatest Show on Earth in the United States, and the FitzGerald Brothers’ Circus in Australia and New Zealand in the late 18th and early 19th centuries.

-For Roberts, Natives Go Wild is about truth telling, and honouring the resilience of First Nations performers who were lured or coerced to join travelling circuses, many of whom hid their identities to escape the Aboriginal Protection Board.
+For Roberts, Natives Go Wild was about truth-telling and honouring the resilience of First Nations performers who were lured or coerced to join travelling circuses, many of whom hid their identities to escape the Aboriginal Protection Board.

 These children grew up to create their own circus practices, and for Roberts, “a lot of these people don’t know this history”.
-This new work revives this history through the meeting of cabaret, vaudeville and circus.
+The work revived this history through the meeting of cabaret, vaudeville and circus.